QSmally/Classification-Neuron/README.md

 $ ./zig-out/bin/classifier # <args...>
 ```

-Or alternatively, use the run step of the build system:
+Or alternatively, use the run step of the Zig build system:

 ```bash
 $ zig build run -- # <args...>